The Top 10 Baseball Cards Of Hall Of Famer Mickey Mantle

 This aptly named card pairs Mantle with the great Willie Mays.
 Judging by the array of uniformed players in the background, I believe it’s safe to say this photo was taken at an All-Star game.

-Of the 4,000 copies graded by PSA, there is only one PSA 10 and ten PSA 9s, making the value of the 1962 Mickey Mantle baseball card value strong with Willie Mays inclusion.
+Of the 4,000 copies graded of the 1962 Topps card is graded by PSA, there is only one PSA 10 and ten PSA 9s, making the value of the 1962 Mickey Mantle baseball card value strong with Willie Mays inclusion.

 This card features four players, pairing Mantle and teammate Roger Maris.
 You may remember their role in what was a rather exciting home run race in 1961.
 If you don’t know what I’m talking about, please stop reading this article and go watch the movie “61*”, right now.
 We’ll wait.